-Figure 2 shows the graphical representation of the maintenance network connected to the inventory and Original Equipment Manufacturer (OEM) used in this paper.
+Figure 2 shows the graphical representation of the maintenance network connected to the inventory and Original Equipment Manufacturer (OEM) used in this report.
 The input to the Petri net in Figure 2 is the parts inventory (and inventory policies, e.g., reorder threshold, order size, etc.).
-The net generates maintenance demands via sampling failure distributions for the system's parts and uses the inventory to support the system's
+The net generates maintenance demands via sampling failure distributions for the system's parts and uses the inventory to support the system's maintenance requests.
+The net produces a time series (and cost) of the system's failure, maintenance, and operation.